monsoonmaelstrom/book2/book2.md

 I’m not sure how long I’ve been here.
 I have no idea if time is moving very slowly, or very quickly.
 I haven’t been hungry, thirsty, or tired since I’ve been here.
 I’m honestly not even totally sure if I’m corporeal or if I’m an idea trapped in my own head.
 I keep trying to feel my body and I think, for brief moments, I do.
 But then the idea of it collapses like a sandcastle that’s too close to the water, and I’m not sure if I’ve imagined it or not.

 I’m going to go crazy if I can’t find a way out of here.
 If Liam can’t find a way to get me out.
-Because I think he’s the only one that might be able to.
+Because I think he’s the only one who might be able to.
 I have no idea how Alex or Davy could even find me.
-It’s solely the connection Liam has to me that might allow him to do it, and that’s assuming it’s still intact outside of this place.
+It’s solely the connection Liam has to me which might allow him to do it, and that’s assuming it’s intact outside of this place.

 I could be dead, but I’m pretty sure I’m not. *Being* dead seems like the kind of thing you’d be sure of, and I definitely don’t *feel* dead.
 What I feel, is really fucking annoyed.